acenet-arc/cloud_from_a_to_z/_episodes/the-internet.md

 - "[**Ports**](../reference#port) allow computers and routers to differentiate types network traffic."
 ---

-To put cloud computing into perspective, lets first take a look at how you use your computer and how it interacts with the Internet.
-The ideas and understanding gained here will be applicable not only to understanding how the cloud works, but also when you want to create web services using your cloud account for others to access and use.
+To put cloud computing into perspective, lets first take a look at how your peronsal computer interacts with the Internet.
+A first model of what the internet looks like might be something like a bunch of computers connected together with the Internet being the glue that connects them together into a [**computer network**](../reference#computer-network) allowing them to share resources and exchange data.

-Everyone uses a computer connected to the Internet.
-Being connected to the Internet allows your computer to access multitudes of information, from bus schedules, maps and travel planning, to wikipedia.
-It also provides entertainment through services like netflix, spotify, and online gaming with other people.
-But how does this actually work, what is the Internet, and where does this data come from?

 ![the internet](../fig/the-internet.svg)

-The Internet is the world wide interconnection of networks of computers.
-So what is a [**computer network**](../reference#computer-network)?
+To improve our model of the Internet lets add a little more detail to this picture.

+## Local Area Networks

 Many of us have a local network at home and at work.
-We have a router (often wi-fi) which our computer or computers connect to which routes information from one computer to another.
+We have a router (often wi-fi) which our computers connect to which routes information from one computer to another.
 We can communicate between software programs and transfer files between computers on such a network even if they were not connected to the Internet.
 This is what many of the first networks of computers were like, though they used wires instead of wifi.
 These networks only allowed sharing of information between local computers, often called a Local Area Network ([**LAN**](../reference#lan)).

-## IP Addresses
 ![local network](../fig/local-networks.svg)

-How do these computers know where to send data or where to request it from?
-They use what is known as Internet Protocol address ([**IP address**](../reference#ip-address)).
-These can be thought of the computer version of postal address.
-Each device on a network is assigned an IP address.
-This address is used to by [**routers**](../reference#router) to route data to the correct device.
-IP addresses are made up of 4 numbers separated by `.`s.
-Each of these for numbers can range from `0` to `255` and is stored in one byte (8 bits) of computer memory.
-A complete IP address then consisting of for of these numbers takes up 4 bytes (or 32 bits) of memory.

-Within a LAN, IP addresses often have the form `192.168.###.###` by convention.
+Within a LAN or local area network, IP addresses often have the form `192.168.###.###` by convention.
 If you see an IP that looks like this it is likely the IP address of a computer on a local private network such as your home or office network.

+## Layers of Networks

 Many of these local area networks exist around the world and the Internet connects these smaller networks together which is where the name Internet comes from, interconnected network (Internet).